oneforawe/react-ts/README.md

 The purpose of this repo is:

-* to function as a template to easily start new projects without re-writing common "boilerplate" code and configurations,
+* to act as a template to easily start new projects without re-writing common "boilerplate" code and configurations,
 * to act as a reference to recall how to write certain patterns of code, and
 * to demonstrate this particular approach and organization of code for any such React TypeScript project, using a generic folder structure, typescript and